Whistler Mountain and Lookout

 April 21, 2006

-After summiting Table Mountain a year ago, almost to the day, I assumed the nearby Whistler Mountain would be in season now.
+After summiting Table Mountain the previous year, almost to the day, I assumed the nearby Whistler Mountain would be in season now.
 But we were surprised by the amount of snow in the area.
-The only snow we encountered on Table Mountain was just below the summit, but when we drove to Castle Wilderness this April, the snow extended to the base of the mountains.
+The only snow we encountered on Table Mountain was just below the summit, but when we drove to the park this April, the snow extended to the base of the mountains.

-To get to the trailhead we received directions from a warden we ran into.
-Just before the Beaver Mines Lakes campground we turned right and drove a short way down a road, passing by a few campers.
-This brought us to junction number 7 (GR943715), a T-intersection.
+We followed directions to the trailhead from a park warden we encountered.
+Just before the Beaver Mines Lakes campground, we turned right and drove a short distance down a road, passing a few campers.
+This brought us to junction number 7 (943715), a T-intersection.

-On our left, the road immediately crosses a wide but shallow stream.
+On our left, the road immediately crosses a broad but shallow stream.
 With my low-clearance Hyundai, it seemed unlikely we would get far down the South Castle River access road, but the warden suggested we should try.
+We crossed it without difficulty.

-The road was replete with potholes and we drove no faster than 20 kph.
-At one point a mud puddle stretched across the road and I had to stop and check its depth before proceeding.
-After covering 5.5 km we made it to the trailhead (GR944669), unmarked save for a yellow sign that said, "Trail closed to motorized vehicles."
-We started out on the trail an hour and a half later than I expected, but thankfully we didn't have to hike up the road.
+The road was replete with potholes, and we drove no faster than 20 kph.
+At one point a mud puddle stretched across the road, and I stopped to check its depth before proceeding.
+After covering 5.5 km, we reached the trailhead (944669), unmarked save for a yellow sign that said, "Trail closed to motorized vehicles."
+We started on the trail an hour and a half later than I expected, but thankfully we didn't have to hike up the road.

-The trail rose steeply in trees but in ten minutes, we reached an open slope.
+The trail rose steeply in trees, but in ten minutes we reached an open slope.
 Whenever the trail led back into the trees, though, we were forced to slog in deep snow.
-Following the snow-covered trail where it etched into a steep slope was tricky; it was often easier and more prudent to circumvent the trail because of the snow.
-In a couple of spots it felt like we were cutting across avalanche slopes.
+Following the snow-covered trail where it was etched into a steep slope proved tricky; it was often easier and more prudent to circumvent the trail because of deep snow.
+In a couple of spots, it felt like we were cutting across avalanche slopes.
 Strange to say, but we used our ice axes to go up a lookout trail!

-Finally the trees thinned and we were again hiking on a dry trail.
-When we reached a plateau, the lookout was to the left, but we headed right to ascend the summit of Whistler Mountain.
-All around us were snow-covered peaks while we hiked on the colorful rocks of the area.
+Finally the trees thinned, and we were again hiking on a dry trail.
+When we reached a plateau, the lookout was on our left, but we headed right to ascend the summit of Whistler Mountain.
+All around us were snow-covered peaks while we hiked on the colourful rocks of the area.

 Whistler Mountain Lookout from Junction 7.
 This road, the South Castle River access,